Team

 Nickolas Athineos

 Born in a suburb of Cleveland, Nickolas moved to the city in 2016.
 He earned a B.A. from Moody Bible Institute studying Theology and Church history and a M.A. from Cleveland State University in English Literature.
-He is privileged to teach and shepherd the cohort at GCA.
+He is privileged to teach arithmetic, geometry, and other skill-based subjects to GCA’s oldest students.

 April Fox